 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-The International English Language Testing System (IELTS) is designed to assess the language ability of candidates who need to study or work where English is the language of communication.
+The International English Language Testing System (IELTS) is designed to assess the language ability of test takers who need to study or work where English is the language of communication.

-The test is made up of four modules:
+The test is made up of four sections:

 IELTS is jointly owned by British Council; IDP: IELTS Australia and Cambridge Assessment English.